 Since I cannot do the book justice in a brief review, I’ll focus mostly on the compatibility of Hägglund‘s views about death and meaning with my transhumanism.

 The book is divided into two parts.
-In the first, Hägglund critiques religious ideas of an afterlife as both unattainable and undesirable.
+In the first, Hägglund critiques religious conceptions of an afterlife as both unattainable and undesirable.
 Instead, he says, we should find meaning in the fragility and finitude of this life by practicing what he calls secular faith.
 In part two, he argues that capitalism alienates us from our finite lives while democratic socialism best provides the conditions in which we can use our time to express our spiritual freedom.

 Hägglund defines finitude as being dependent on others and living in the shadow of death.
 Likewise, our projects are finite because they live on only to the extent that someone is committed to them.
 (For me, finitude also includes my physical, psychological, moral, and intellectual limitations.
 Regarding my projects, I’d add that they can survive us if others carry on our work after our deaths.
 Bertrand Russell expressed this idea beautifully.)